elygeo/coseis/doc/sord.rst

 a slip surface, the fault may be placed at the boundary and combined with an anti-mirror symmetry condition.
 The following BC types are supported:

-**Type 0**: Vacuum free-surface.
+**'free'**: Vacuum free-surface.
 Stress is zero in cells outside the boundary.

     .. image:: bc0.png

-**Type 3**: Rigid surface.
+**'rigid'**: Rigid surface.
 Displacement is zero at the boundary.

     .. image:: bc3.png

-**Type 1**: Mirror symmetry at the node.
+**'+node'**: Mirror symmetry at the node.
 Normal displacement is zero at the boundary.
 Useful for a boundary corresponding to (a) the plane orthogonal to the two nodal planes of a double-couple point source, (b) the plane normal to the mode-III axis of a symmetric rupture, or (c) the zero-width axis of a 2D